-For the years ended August 31, 2023 and 2022, there was no difference between the basic and diluted earnings per share due to the fact that all stock options that have been issued have an antidilutive effect and consequently, were not included in the calculations.
+For the three-month periods ended November 30, 2023 and 2022, there was no difference between the basic and diluted earnings per share due to the fact that all stock options that have been issued have an antidilutive effect and consequently, were not included in the calculations.
 The basic and diluted earnings per share was calculated using the weighted average number of common shares outstanding.